 September 17.
-Real estate brokers and site selectors are invited to attend a “Familiarization Event” for the Tri-Cities Research District on September 17.
+Real estate brokers and site selectors are invited to attend a “Familiarization Event” featuring West Richland and Red Mountain on September 17.
 The event is 3 – 5 pm and includes a wine reception at Black Heron Spirits, 8011 Keene Rd., West Richland, WA.
-Reservations are required; contact Diahann Howard at email@example.com or (509) 375-3060.
+The event is hosted by the Tri-Cities Research District, City of West Richland, and TRIDEC.
+Reservations are required; contact Diahann Howard at firstname.lastname@example.org or (509) 375-3060.

 PNNL This Month

 Pacific Northwest National Laboratory received three awards informally known as the “Oscars of Invention” for 2014.
 The three technologies rival electronic screens, enable new molecular analysis, and reduce dependence on fossil fuels.
 They were recognized by R&D Magazine as being among the 100 most innovative breakthroughs of 2014 worldwide.
 Read more …